 There are two of us who head the lab and as you probably guessed, one of us (Mike Schwarz) works on bees and the other (Mike Gardner) works on lizards.

-Flinders University with the support of generous donors, supported the continuation of the sleepy lizard surveys for 2017.
-The season has now been completed and we search for further support for the next season.
+Flinders University with the support of generous donors, supported the continuation of the sleepy lizard surveys for 2018.
+We are searching for further support for the next few seasons to supplement funding awarded from the Herman Slade Foundation.
 Please visit here if you would like to contribute.